 - The customer mobile application sends an authentication request to the customer server, with the username, password and payload.

 - The customer server performs the first factor authentication, and if it’s successful, it sends a request to PingID SDK server to get a user.
-The user resource contains the status of the user and his devices.
+The user resource contains the status of the user and their devices.

 - The customer server sends an authentication request to the PingID SDK server.